 Concerns raised about the Levy

-Following a visit to YMCA Training Doncaster, Dame Rosie Winterton MP attended a session in the Commons to raise concerns surrounding the apprenticeship reform programme.
+Following a visit to YMCA Training Doncaster, Dame Rosie Winterton MP attended a session in the House of Commons to raise concerns surrounding the apprenticeship reform programme.

-Rosie Winterton MP took concerns discussed during her visit surrounding funding for smaller, non-levy paying employers and the transitional funding arrangements.
+She also discussed concerns raised during her visit regarding funding for smaller, non-levy paying employers and the transitional funding arrangements.
 Ms Winterton has now written to the Secretary of State on YMCA Training’s behalf and is currently awaiting a response.